SAP/luigi/docs/content-guidelines.md

 ## Overview

-Luigi documentation exists in the form of Markdown files on GitHub, which are then transferred to the main documentation page using Sapper.
+Luigi documentation is written in Markdown and stored on GitHub.
+The Markdown files are then rendered on the main documentation page using Sapper.
 Find more about what GitHub-flavored Markdown is [here](https://github.github.com/gfm).

 Documentation is located in the `luigi/docs` folder in the [Luigi repository](https://github.com/SAP/luigi).